Jo-cloud85/forkify-jo-cloud85/README.md

 ### Continued development

-To develop this into a full-stack development
+- To develop this into a full-stack application
+- Allow responsive design - currently, it is only desktop/laptop friendly

 ## Acknowledgments

-This project is done alongside with my learning in Jonas Schmedtmann's [The Complete Javascript Course 2023: From Zero to Expert](https://www.udemy.com/course/the-complete-javascript-course/) on Udemy
+This project is done alongside my learning in Jonas Schmedtmann's [The Complete Javascript Course 2023: From Zero to Expert](https://www.udemy.com/course/the-complete-javascript-course/) on Udemy